adon-cloudcannon/landing-page-test/src/collections/posts/how-to-customize-cloudcannon-s-client-sharing-interface.md

 So let’s get stuck in!

-{% bookshop 'markdown/youtube' title: "" id: "" extend: false border: false %}
+{% bookshop 'markdown/youtube' title: "How to customize CloudCannon’s Client Sharing interface" id: "fHSMmg9vJgc" extend: false border: false %}

-\[VIDEO, talking through the below steps\]

 ## Customizing what your External Collaborators see